The groffer program is written in Perl, the Perl version during

 character option or a combination thereof; for example, the

-short option combination -Qmfoo
+groffer short option combination -Qmfoo is equivalent to

--Q -m foo
+-Q -m foo.

 * Long options are options with names longer than one character;